silverqx/TinyORM/docs/query-builder.md

                      .orWhereEq("name", "Jack")
                      .get();

-If you need to group an "or" condition within parentheses, you may pass a closure as the first argument to the `orWhere` method:
+If you need to group an "or" condition within parentheses, you may pass a lambda expression as the first argument to the `orWhere` method:

     auto users = DB::table("users")
                      ->where("votes", ">", 100)